jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 		.attr("height", 20);

 This generates an empty ```<svg>``` element with the desired dimensions.
-We want to show the runner's name, so we add a
+We want to show the runner’s name, so we add a
 ```<text>``` element.
 Bear in mind that our runner, Alice, lives in an
 array with other runners.
 She is ```runner[0]```.